 3. PULLMAN PROMPTED THE CREATION OF LABOR DAY

-Although the town’s architecture and urban planning were lauded by visitors during the World’s Columbian Exposition of 1893, the cleanliness and orderliness were not enough to offset growing ill will among residents toward the oppressive town policies.
+Although the town’s architecture and urban planning were lauded by visitors during the 1893 World’s Fair, the cleanliness and orderliness were not enough to offset growing ill will among residents toward the oppressive town policies.
 When an economic downturn struck in 1894, George cut wages, but refused to lower rents.
 Worker tensions boiled over into the Pullman Strike.

 The violent affair resulted in the death of 30 workers, dozens of injuries and a U.S. military intervention.
 In the aftermath of the strike, President Grover Cleveland and Congress created Labor Day, to be celebrated annually on the first Monday in September.